-CMTS is Canada’s national stage for manufacturing technologies, best practices and industry connections.
+CMTS is Canada’s stage for manufacturing technologies, best practices and industry connections.

 CMTS provides attendees from all walks of manufacturing an experience they never forget and often repeat: a hands-on, flexible, learning environment of revolutionary technologies.
 Experience manufacturing equipment in action and connect with leading suppliers of technologies and solutions - all under one roof.